dk1242/dk1242.github.io/_posts/2025-06-11-Physically Based Rendering.md

 ```
 <br/>

-$F$ is <ins>**Fresnel equation**</ins>, which tells the ratio of amount of light which gets reflected versus the amount that gets refracted.
-It also varies over the angle we are looking at that surface.
+$F$ is <ins>**Fresnel equation**</ins>, which determines the ratio of light that gets reflected versus the amount that is refracted.
+It also varies over the angle at which we are viewing the surface.
 We can denote it using Fresnel-Schlick approximation:

 $$
 \begin{align*}